 EndNote is a commercial reference management software package, used to manage bibliographies and references when writing essays, articles and theses.

-The University of Sydney has a site license to Endnote; current staff and students may download it for free.
+The University of Sydney has a site license to EndNote; this means current staff and students may download it for free.